-- 1. This document outlines the Terms of Reference for the SBTi Expert Advisory Group (EAG) for the Automotive Standard Project.
-The project will be carried out according to the Standard Operating Procedure (SOP) for Development of SBTi Standards. - 2.
-This document may undergo minor revisions, and thus the version provided to potential EAG members may differ from the version initially published.
+1. This document outlines the Terms of Reference for the SBTi Expert Advisory Group (EAG) for the Financial Institutions Net-Zero (FINZ) Standard Development.
+The project will be carried out according to the Standard Operating Procedure (SOP) for Development of SBTi Standards.

-ABOUT THE AUTOMOTIVE STANDARD PROJECT
+ABOUT THE FINZ PROJECT